godotengine/godot-docs/learning/features/2d/using_tilemaps.rst

 .. image:: /img/tileset_edit_resource.png

-There's enough properties to get by, and with some effort editing this way can work, but the easiest way to edit and maintain a tileset is exporting it from a specially-crafted scene!
+There's enough properties to get by.
+With some effort, editing this way can work.
+But the easiest way to edit and maintain a tileset is exporting it from a specially-crafted scene!

 TileSet scene